-DESCRIPTION: The County asks that the Maryland Transit Administration increase funding for the GTS fleet of vehicles in order for the system to support full time utilization.
+PROJECT DESCRIPTION/PURPOSE AND NEED: The County asks that the Maryland Transit Administration increase funding for the GTS fleet of vehicles in order for the system to support full time utilization.
 The County's plan, also referred to as Rural Transit Oriented Development, includes a phased approach to providing scheduled bus service to each municipality and other pre-defined areas, all of which are designated priority funding areas.
 Each of these areas will provide a transit hub where ride share facilities, bus stops, restrooms, pavilions and town bulletin boards advertising local events and providing pedestrian and bike maps will be available.
 Transit hubs will be linked via sidewalks and bike paths to main street corridors which are priorities for the County and municipalities for revitalization.
 Further these transit centers will be linked to the countywide existing and planned trail system, which in turn is planned to be linked to the Great Allegheny Passage in Pennsylvania.
 The bus routes and transit hubs will be the focus of one of the feasibility studies to be incorporated into the Garrett County Transportation Plan, which will eventually be incorporated into a regional transportation plan as outlined in Regional Transportation Priorities #2.
 The County will fully market the expanded bus service to both the locals and vacationers in order to increase ridership.
+Currently Garrett County Community Action Committee, Inc (CAC) operates the Garrett Transit Service (GTS) as a demand response transit system.
+The County's vision for transit includes a broader role for this service to include service to local residents without cars and the elderly and to visitors who wish to use public transit.

 LOCAL COMPREHENSIVE PLAN CONSISTENCY: Page 6-18 of the Garrett County Comprehensive Plan states as a transportation recommendation: 'Support increased GTS service, particularly to serve employment areas and the needs of elderly residents'.
 In addition the Grantsville Comprehensive Plan also lists an expanded GTS system as one of its transportation goals and recommendations.
 Further one of the County's stated transportation goals (p.
 6-1) is to 'promote mobility for all by encouraging transit use'.
-This project supports the Maryland Transportation Plan's objective to 'increase the efficiency of transportation service delivery through the use of systems, processes, partnerships, technologies and service delivery methods'.
+This project supports the Maryland Transportation Plan's Quality of Service Goal, specifically the objective to 'increase the efficiency of transportation service delivery through the use of systems, processes, partnerships, technologies and service delivery methods'.